-A few of my friends and I took the chance to freeze to death in the Superior National Forest on the Oberg Mountain, the best place in Minnesota to capture the northern lights glowing over the Moose Mountain, Oberg Lake and Lake Superior.
+A few of my friends and I took the chance to freeze to death in the Superior National Forest on the Oberg Mountain.
+The best place in Minnesota to capture the northern lights glowing over the Moose Mountain, Oberg Lake and Lake Superior.
 You will find plenty of spaces ideal for lying on your back and waiting for the magic to happen…or for Jack Frost to pay a visit.
-That’s why one of the best advices I got before my trip to Oberg Mountain was to pack blankets, dress in layers and hold tight to my thermos filled with hot chocolate or tea.
+That’s why one of the best advice I got before my trip to Oberg Mountain was to pack blankets, dress in layers and hold tight to my thermos filled with hot chocolate or tea.

 Also, it might help if you just sit there, in the cold, clear night, in the heart of a forest, with all lights turned off.
 It might sound like an invitation for bad things to happen, but there’s nothing to worry about.
 I’ve been there, kept all my lights off, including car lights, flashlight and even cell phone (to be honest, the cell phone was not off, but it had the screen dimmed) and I lived to tell the story.